starikcetin/Eflatun.SceneReference/README.md

 It can happen for many different reasons.

 The exception message contains the particular reason and suggestions on how to fix it.

+## `AddressNotFoundException`

+Thrown if a given address is not found in the Scene GUID to Address Map.
+This can happen for these reasons:

+1. The asset with the given address either doesn't exist or is not a scene.
+To fix this, make sure you provide the address of a valid scene.

+2. The scene GUID to Address Map is outdated.
+To fix this, you can either manually run the generator, or enable generation triggers.
+It is highly recommended to keep all the generation triggers enabled.

+You cannot avoid this exception.
+It indicates that there is a bug in your project.

+> **Note**
+> This exception will never be thrown if addressables support is disabled.

+## `AddressNotUniqueException`

+Thrown if a given address matches multiple entries in the Scene GUID to Address Map.
+This can happen for these reasons:

+1. There are multiple addressable scenes with the same given address.
+To fix this, make sure there is only one addressable scene with the given address.

+2. The Scene GUID to Address Map is outdated.
+To fix this, you can either manually run the generator, or enable generation triggers.
+It is highly recommended to keep all the generation triggers enabled.

+You cannot avoid this exception.
+It indicates that there is a bug in your project.

+> **Note**
+> This exception will never be thrown if addressables support is disabled.

+## `SceneNotAddressableException`

+Thrown if addressables-specific operations are attempted on a `SceneReference` that is assigned a non-addressable scene.

+You can avoid this exception by making sure the `State` property is `Addressable`.

+> **Note**
+> This exception will never be thrown if addressables support is disabled.

+## `AddressablesSupportDisabledException`

+Thrown if an operation that requires addressables support is attempted while addressables support is disabled.

+You can avoid this exception by making sure addressables support is enabled.

 ## `SceneReferenceInternalException`